Asymptotic fluctuations of geometric q-TASEP, geometric q-PushTASEP and q-PushASEP

 Two natural discrete time versions of $q$-TASEP were introduced in~\cite{BC15}, the geometric and Bernoulli discrete time $q$-TASEP and Fredholm determinant expressions were proved for the $q$-Laplace transform of the particle positions in both systems.
 These systems are expected to have the same scaling and asymptotic behaviour as $q$-TASEP, but no rigorous asymptotic analysis was performed so far.

 The $q$-Whittaker 2d growth model has another Markovian projection which is the $q$-PushTASEP introduced and studied in~\cite{BP16}.
 Its generalization with two-sided jumps is the $q$-PushASEP~\cite{CP15} which interpolates between $q$-TASEP and $q$-PushTASEP and it is the $q$-deformed version of the PushASEP~\cite{BF07}.
 Contour integral formulas for relevant observables are proved and a Fredholm determinant formula for the $q$-Laplace transform of the particle position variable in $q$-PushASEP is conjectured in~\cite{CP15}.
 The conjectural formula was proved in~\cite{MP17} in the framework of a new two-dimensional discrete time dynamics along with Fredholm determinantal expressions for the Bernoulli and geometric $q$-PushTASEP.
-The formula for the geometric $q$-PushTASEP was proved to be the one given in~\cite{BCFV14}.
+In the special case of one-sided jumps the $q$-PushTASEP and geometric $q$-PushTASEP formulas of~\cite{MP17} are proved to the one given in~\cite{BCFV14}.

 As an exactly solvable stochastic vertex model TASEP also has a three-parameter generalization to the q-Hahn TASEP~\cite{Pov13,C14,Vet15}.
 The analogous extension of PushTASEP outside the Macdonald hierarchy is the $q$-Hahn PushTASEP and it was introduced in~\cite{CMP19}.
 The pushing system of the $q$-Hahn PushTASEP was proved to have a Markov duality similar to the continuous time $q$-PushTASEP~\cite{CP15}.
 The four-parameter family of stochastic higher spin vertex models~\cite{CP16} further generalizes the $q$-Hahn TASEP.
 Another related model is the $q$-Hahn asymmetric exclusion process for which the discontinuity of the particle density and Tracy--Widom fluctuations of particle positions involving the position of the first particle are known for a certain choice of parameters~\cite{BC16}.